- Publications and resources

 There is no student pilot licence (SPL) in Part 61.
 The minimum age to fly solo is 15.

-A new recreational pilot licence (RPL) is available to pilots not wanting to obtain a PPL and to pilots wanting to transfer from the recreational aviation sector to fly registered aircraft.
+A recreational pilot licence (RPL) is available to pilots not wanting to obtain a private pilot licence (PPL) wanting to transfer from the recreational aviation sector to fly registered aircraft.

 The RPL replaces the old SPL and general flying progress test (GFPT).